Gfewq/3D-Renderer/README.md

 You can then open the generated .ppm file using:

-The provided viewppm viewer (for quick terminal previews), or
+- The provided viewppm viewer (for quick terminal previews), or

-Any image viewer that supports PPM files (e.g. VS Code PPM plugin, or an online PPM viewer).
+- Any image viewer that supports PPM files (e.g. VS Code PPM plugin, or an online PPM viewer).

+## 🧩 Input Format

+The input text file describes the scene setup, including camera, light, colors, and sphere data.

+Example:

+640 480
+2.0
+1.0
+20.0 20.0 10.0 1000.0
+4
+0x1188EE 0xDD2266 0xDD7700 0x11CC66
+0
+3
+2.0 0.0 -5.0 2.0 2
+-2.0 0.0 -5.0 2.0 3
+0.0 -102.0 -5.0 100.0 1

+Where:

+- First two lines specify image and viewport size

+- Light position and brightness follow

+- Next is the color palette (in HEX)

+- Then the background color index

+- Finally, the list of spheres (position, radius, and color index)